 - A completed application

-- Transcripts from all universities or colleges attended (undergraduate and graduate education) (UCD transcript policy)
+- Transcripts from all universities or colleges attended (undergraduate and graduate education) (UC Davis transcript policy)

 - Two to three professional letters of recommendation

-- One from your immediate supervisor/mentor and one from another qualified individual (second mentor; not a peer) who can comment on your ability to succeed in the program.
-You need an additional letter from your Department Chair if you are taking 70% release time to obtain the degree for the MCRTP program.
+One from your immediate supervisor/mentor and one from another qualified individual (second mentor; not a peer) who can comment on your ability to succeed in the program.
+You need an additional letter from your Department Chair if you are taking 70% release time to obtain the degree for the Mentored Clinical Research Training Program.

 - Personal statement which includes past successes, career goals and objectives for seeking this degree (this is a section in the application)